foivospar/NED/README.md

 ## Citation

-If you use this code, please cite our NED paper.
+If you find this work useful for your research, please cite our paper.

 ```
 @misc{paraperas2021neural,